-This mapping is different than when receiving ULP packets from the peer, because in that case the packets contain CT(local).
-But the ICMP errors have a "packet in error" with CT(peer) since they were intended to be received by the peer.
+Note that this mapping is different than when receiving packets from the peer with a payload extension headers, because in that case the packets contain CT(local).
+But the ICMP errors have a "packet in error" with an payload extension header containing CT(peer).
+This is because they were intended to be received by the peer.
 In any case, since the <Source Locator, Destination Locator, CT(peer)> has to be unique when received by the peer, the local host should also only be able to find one context that matches this tuple.